darkwood-com/flow/README.md

 ## Installation

-Minimal PHP version to use *php-railway-flow-based-programming* is 8.0.
+Minimal PHP version to use _PHP Railway Flow Based Programming_ is 8.0.
 The recommended way to install it through [Composer](http://getcomposer.org/) and execute `composer install`.

 ## Usage